vsmalladi/somatic_dna_wdl/README.md

 --options options.json
 ```

+#### Output:

+  1. `calling_wkfInput.json` - inputs for cromwell
+  2. `lab-number_projectInfo.json` - contains project info like the current list of samples/pairs and the library type as well as the pipeline version (tag and commit).
+Subsequent runs can use `--project-data  lab-number_projectInfo.json` and skip defining pair, library, interval list, genome, etc.

 # zip dependencies

+This must be done because cromwell says so :).
+You must use zip.

 ```
 cd wdl_port
 zip dependencies.zip wdl_structs.wdl */*.wdl
 cd -
 ```
-#### Output:

-  1. `calling_wkfInput.json` - inputs for cromwell
-  2. `lab-number_projectInfo.json` - contains project info like the current list of samples/pairs and the library type as well as the pipeline version (tag and commit).
-Subsequent runs can use `--project-data  lab-number_projectInfo.json` and skip defining pair, library, interval list, genome, etc.

 ### Run
 <a name="run"/>